sanicodeplayground/dice-game/README.md

 # Description

-🎲 Roll the Dice is an interactive web game
+🎲 Roll the Dice is an interactive web game.

 Demo: https://sanicodeplayground.github.io/js-dice-game/

 ## Table of Contents